 Use relaxation techniques to relax your body and mind.
 There are different types of relaxation techniques you can use to calm your mind before you drift off to sleep.
 They include:

-- Gentle Yoga poses lower stress levels, calm your mind and relieve tension in your body making it a natural sleep remedy.
+- Gentle Yoga poses lower stress levels, calms your mind, and relieves tension in your body making it a natural sleep remedy.
 There are certain poses that can be particularly beneficial to fighting restlessness including the easy forward bend or the child’s pose.

 - Mindfulness allows you to clear your mind and relax your body by listening to your breathing.